Girish Kasaravalli: Career

 He won his second Golden Lotus for Tabarana Kathe in 1987.
 Considered one of the best edited films in India, it deals with the futile efforts of a retired government servant to earn his pension.
 In 1997, he came up with another masterpiece, Thaayi Saheba which won him his third Golden Lotus award.
 Thaayi Saheba is considered to be the most mature work of the director, dealing with the transition in the Indian society from the pre- to the post-independence periods.

 The narrative structure was unique, and it had a powerful way of depicting a social situation.
 He repeated his success with Dweepa in 2002 starring late actress Soundarya.
 It won his fourth Golden Lotus award.
 Dweepa was different from his earlier films: It used music extensively and was visually stunning.
 Apart from these four films winning Golden Lotus awards, Kasaravalli directed Akramana in 1979, Mooru darigalu in 1981, Bannada Vesha in 1988, Mane in 1990, Kraurya in 1996, Hasina in 2004 and Naayi Neralu in 2006.

 Naayi Neralu dealt with a very intense and bizarre concept of reincarnation, based on the novel with the same name by S.L.
 Bhyrappa.
 Kasaravalli has given a different interpretation of the subject.
 It won the Best Film award at KARA film festival, Karachi thus making it the first ever Kannada film to win the top honour in any international festival.

 In 2008 he directed Gulabi Talkies based on a short story of the same name by Vaidehi.
 It was shown in many international film festivals, winning awards and accolades.
 In 2010, he made Kanasemba Kudureyaneri (Riding the Stallion of Dreams) which, too, won him many international awards.
 He has finished his Koormavatara (The Tortoise, an Incarnation) which won the National film award for the best Kannada film of 2011.
 In 2015 he made a documentary film on Adoor Gopalakrishnan named Images/Reflections.

 The International Film Festival of Rotterdam held a retrospective of Kasaravalli's films in 2003.
 In August 2017, the Entertainment Society of Goa organized a film festival in Goa in his honour.

 Personal life

 Kasaravalli married actress Vaishali on 21 April 1978.
 They have two children: son Apoorva and daughter Ananya.
 Vaishali died of illness in 2010, aged 59.

-Kasaravalli is a voracious reader and counts the works of K. Shivaram Karanth, Kuvempu and U. R. Ananthamurthy among his influences.
+Kasaravalli has cited the works of K. Shivaram Karanth, Kuvempu and U. R. Ananthamurthy as influences.